 Sometimes referred to as an adapter.
 (1) A device used to interface between the subsystem and a peripheral device unable to be mounted directly into the SBB shelf of the subsystem.
 (2) a device used to connect a differential SCSI bus to a single-ended SCSI bus.
 (3) A device used to extend the length of a differential or single-ended SCSI bus.
-See also DWZZA, DWZZB, DWZZC, and I/O module.
+See also DOC (DWZZA-On-a-chip) and I/O module.